Choquet rank-dependent utility with an exogenous unambiguous source: Axioms and representation

 Given a CRDU preference relation $\succsim$, as the strictly increasing continuous distortion function $g$ in \eqref{eq:rep} is uniquely determined, we will henceforth refer to $g$ as the $\succsim$-distortion.
 Likewise, the strictly increasing vNM utility function $u$ in \eqref{eq:rep} is unique up to positive affine transformations, and we will henceforth refer to the version of $u$ satisfying $u(0)=0$ and $u(1)=1$ as the $\succsim$-utility.

 In the Savage setting with pure risk, Axiom (RC) ensures that the $\succsim$-distortion, which represents an aspect of the risk component of $\succsim$, can be identified directly from the preference relation $\succsim$.
-This, in turn, separates it from the $\succsim$-matching probability, which represents the ambiguity component of $\succsim$.
-In the general Savage setting, i.e., the setting where $\mathcal{G}$ is not assumed to be probabilistically well-specified beforehand, such a separation of the risk and ambiguity components may not be possible.
-The next example illustrates this point with a variational preference model.
+This, in turn, separates it from the $\succsim$-matching probability, which represents the ambiguity component of $\succsim$. {In the general Savage setting, i.e., the setting where $\mathcal{G}$ is not assumed to be an exogenously given unambiguous source, such a separation of the risk and ambiguity components may not be possible.} The next example illustrates this point with a variational preference model.
 A similar example can be constructed for RDU and omitted here.

-\begin{example} Consider a general Savage setting without specifying $\mathcal G$.
+\begin{example} Consider the general Savage setting without specifying $\mathcal G$.
 Suppose that the DM's preference relation $\succsim$ satisfies